Vivian Chong

 Within Huttons and Navis, we have so many ongoing courses and trainings.

-Within RealTeam, we have our weekly trainings where we practise real life case studies and learn from one another.
+Within RealTeam, we have weekly trainings, during which we practice real-life case studies and learn from one another.

-We can keep ourselves up to date with property related news by reading the newspaper and real estate publications.
+We can keep ourselves updated with property-related news by reading newspapers and real estate publications.

-The more we educate ourselves and keep abreast with industry trends, the more confident and capable we feel in our role.
+The more we educate ourselves and keep up-to-date with industry trends, the more confident and capable we feel in our role.

 5. Set realistic expectations